CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 Chiclayo to Bagua chica Bus

 The route from Chiclayo to Bagua Chica is at a distance of 193 mi (311 km) travelling on the highway for about 4 hours.
 The transportation company Civa covers this route, providing bus tickets at s/.
 20. The bus leaves at 8:40 p.m. from the terminal of Av.
 Francisco Bolognesi, in the central area of Chiclayo.
 Their destination is the Terminal Terrestre of Av.
 Héroes del Cenepa, in the outskirts of Bagua Chica, close to the Utcubamba river.
 The climate in Bagua Chica is tropical and warm during most of the year, with high temperatures that average 86 °F (30 °C).
 When you go to Bagua Chica you will have the chance of making ecotourism and visit the archaeological sites nearby.
-If you are also looking for return checkout, please ensure to check Bagua chica to Chiclayo Bus.

 The name of the city comes from Chidayep and Chiclayoc, words in mochica language which mean “green that hangs”.
 It was the place where the culture mochica was born in the period of 0-600 B.C.
 Its foundation took place in 1560, during the colonial period, as a rural house; this lasted until the republic period, when the city started to grow due to its commercial importance and privileged location.
 Today we can appreciate on the outskirts and museums the legacy of a large culture moche, which dominated the valley centuries before.
 Declared the “capital of the friendship” for its hospitality, charm and good disposition of the residents, Chiclayo is the place where every traveller who likes history, good food and beaches with a good climate can’t miss.

 About Bagua Chica